 Having your work formally cited by other researchers is a very slow process.
 Altmetrics (number of tweets, blog posts, likes, bookmarks, etc. in social media) are faster and wider-ranging measures of how people—both other researchers and the general public—are interested in your work.

-Other similar altmetrics tools include Altmetric Explorer (Emory does not have subscription) and PlumX (currently in demo mode in our EBSCO databases, such as Political Science Complete, Econlit and others).
+Other similar altmetrics tools include Altmetric Explorer (Emory does not have subscription) and PlumX (featured in our EBSCO databases, such as Political Science Complete, Econlit, PsycINFO and others).

 Example of use of PlumX in our EBSCO databases.
 Note in particular the social media data (shares, likes, tweets).

 OpenEmory, an open repository of journal articles authored by Emory researchers, provides number of views and downloads for each article.